What is a Thermal Mass Flow Meter?

 - The RTDs are clad in a protective 316 SS sheath for industrial environments.

 - The Sage proprietary sensor drive circuitry maintains a constant overheat between the flow sensor and the reference sensor.
 As gas flows by the heated sensor (flow sensor), the molecules of flowing gas carry heat away from this sensor, and the sensor cools down as it loses energy.
 The circuit equilibrium is disturbed, and momentarily the temperature difference between the heated sensor and the reference sensor has changed.
-The circuit will automatically (within 1 second) replace this lost energy by heating up the flow sensor so the overheat temperature is restored.
+The circuit will automatically (within 1 second) replace this lost energy by heating the flow sensor, so the overheat temperature is restored.

 - The current required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.